 - ½ cup (1 stick) butter, at room temperature

 - 1 ½ cups buttermilk

 - 4 tablespoons (½ stick) butter

 - Preheat oven to 350º.
 Grease and flour a 9 x 13 pan (or spray with Baker's Joy).
 Set aside.

-- Add eggs and beat for 2 more minutes, scraping sides of bowl often.
+- Add eggs and beat for 2 more minutes, scraping the sides of the bowl often.

-- Pour into prepared pan and bake for 25 minutes or till center of cake bounces back when pressed with your finger..
+- Pour into prepared pan and bake for 25 minutes or till the center of the cake bounces back when pressed with your finger.
 Cool pan on wire rack.

-- When cake is almost fully cooled, make frosting.
+- When the cake is almost fully cooled, make the frosting.

 - Frost cake.